 The women that were away from

-the man actually did better
+the men actually did better

-than the woman who are sitting
+than the women who were sitting

-in approximately to men.
+in proximity to men.

 So just being around the guys impacted their performance.